vmware-tanzu/community-edition/docs/site/content/docs/latest/knative-config.md

 ## Usage Example

-This example demonstrates the scale to zero feature of Knative.
+This example demonstrates the scale to zero feature of Knative Serving.
 You can watch the pods for the application start and quit automatically based on usage.
-It follows the knative-serving [Hello World - Go](https://knative.dev/docs/serving/samples/hello-world/helloworld-go/index.html) instructions.
+It's based on the  ``helloworld-go`` sample app described in the [Knative documentation](https://knative.dev/docs/serving/samples/hello-world/helloworld-go/index.html).

+### Before You Begin
-**Before beginning this guide, knative requires networking layer configuration as a pre-req.
-Be sure to install the TCE Contour package before continuing with this guide.
-Eventually, this will happen automatically, once we have a solution for dependency resolution.**
+Networking layer configuration is a Knative Serving prerequisite.
+You must install the Contour package before continuing with this example.
+Eventually, this will happen automatically, once we have a solution for dependency resolution.

 1. Create a service YAML file for your application.